Devzdkz/learning-bash-scripting-linkedin/ExerciseFiles/Lesson_01.md

 echo $(( 4 / 5 )) # 0
 ```

-NOTE: Bash can do calculation with integers only.
-Doesn't support float values
+**Note:** Bash only supports integer arithmetic.
+Calculations with floating-point numbers are not